Legal Compliances Required For The Staffing Industry

 IMMEDIATE LEGAL QUESTIONS HAUNTING INDIAN STAFFING COMPANIES

-Having been focused on the Staffing Industry in India which is at its crucial stage and our long standing experience of 30 years in the direct Litigation Support and acting for PSU‘s and Corporate and present counseling in Staffing Business for important Staffing Industry players we have always been focused on the analysis of proactive and preventive steps Staffing Companies can and should take to avoid claims and liability.
+Having been focused on the Staffing Industry in India, which is at its crucial stage, and with our long-standing experience of 30 years in direct Litigation Support and acting for PSUs and Corporates, along with present counseling in the Staffing Business for important players in the Staffing Industry, we have always been focused on the analysis of proactive and preventive steps Staffing Companies can and should take to avoid claims and liability.

-Despite these efforts it seems the Lawyers and Consultants end up doing more damage control in Courts and Tribunals.
-Through this damage control many lessons are learned.
-This is a continuing effort and cannot be viewed on a short term basis.
+Despite these efforts, it seems that Lawyers and Consultants end up doing more damage control in Courts and Tribunals.
+Through this damage control, many lessons are learned.
+This is a continuing effort and cannot be viewed on a short-term basis.

-With each matter the Staffing Companies legal Team have always made an effort and during the course of the case and certainly at the end to talk about lessons learned.
-While they are numerous, and each perspective could be the subject of a book on the topic, the following are a few amongst the many key questions of which this is the first part:
+With each matter, the Staffing Company's legal team has always made an effort, and during the course of the case and certainly at the end, to talk about lessons learned.
+While there are numerous lessons, and each perspective could be the subject of a book on the topic, the following are a few among the many key questions, of which this is the first part:

-1. Many a times the Contract signed with the employee is styled as Fixed Term Contract with a stipulation for termination, why is that there is litigation on termination ?
+1. Many times the contract signed with the employee is styled as a Fixed-Term Contract with a stipulation for termination.
+Why is there litigation on termination?

 rajanassociates